alkivi-sas/3cx-freshdesk-macos/README.md

 The easiest way to install is inside a virtualenv and with our python-freshdesk fork (https://github.com/alkivi-sas/python-freshdesk)

+1. If you don't have its already, Install Brew, Python3 and virtualenv

+First, Install X-Code from the app store

+    ```
+    $ xcode-select --install
+    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    $ export PATH=/usr/local/bin:$PATH
+    ```
+Restart your Terminal

+    ```
+    $ brew install python3
+    $ pip install virtualenv
+    ```

-1. Create the virtualenv (Python 3!) and activate it:
+2. Create the virtualenv (Python 3!) and activate it:

     ```
     $ git clone https://github.com/alkivi-sas/3cx-freshdesk-macos